Techniques for TM1 TI Scripting

 This function saves all TM1 data from the server memory to disk and restarts the log file—IBM.

-SubsetGetSize is a useful function that returns a count of the total elements that are in a given subset.
+SubsetGetSize is a useful function that returns a count of the total elements that are present in a given subset.

-- AddClient and DeleteClient: The AddClient function creates and the DeleteClient function deletes the clients on the TM1 Server.
+- AddClient and DeleteClient: The AddClient function creates and the DeleteClient function deletes clients on the TM1 Server.
 These functions must be used in the metadata section of a TI process.

-- AddGroup and DeleteGroup: The AddGroup function creates and the DeleteGroup function deletes the groups on the TM1 Server.
+- AddGroup and DeleteGroup: The AddGroup function creates and the DeleteGroup function deletes groups on the TM1 Server.
 These functions must be used in the metadata section of the TI process.

 - AssignClientToGroup and RemoveClientFromGroup: The AssignClientToGroup function will assign and the RemoveClientFromGroup will remove an existing client from an existing group.

 - ElementSecurityGet and ElementSecurityPut: The ElementSecurityGet function is used to assign and the ElementSecurityPut function is used to retrieve a security level for an existing group for a specific dimension element.
 The security levels can be None, Read, Write, Reserve, Lock, and Admin.